 - Prenuptial agreements

-Speak with a Strong St. Louis Property Division Attorney
+Speak with an Experienced St. Louis Property Division Attorney

 Property division is a major issue with any divorce.
 Whether you have modest means or a high net worth, it is important that the division of assets is done properly.
 Attorney Joe Bante understands this, and he works hard to ensure his clients receive a favorable result.
 At Rogers Sevastianos Bante LLP, we practice daily in the St. Louis metro courts as well as understand the nuances of these courts and how they tend to apply the law.